prmr/DesignBook/exercises/e-chapter2.md

 Create a UML Object Diagram of a `MultiDeck` instance.

+## Exercise 9

+Improve the code of [TwelveDays](../chapter-code/chapter1/TwelveDays.java) to take advantage of enumerated types.

+_Hint 1: Remember that you can define fields and methods in enumerated types._

+_Hint 2: Try implementing your solution using [`StringJoiner`](https://docs.oracle.com/en/java/javase/21/docs//api/java.base/java/util/StringJoiner.html)._

-## Exercise 9 :mag:
+## Exercise 10 :mag:

-Study JetUML's [MultiLineString](https://github.com/prmr/JetUML/blob/v1.0/src/ca/mcgill/cs/stg/jetuml/framework/MultiLineString.java) class and assess the quality of its encapsulation.
+Study an old version of JetUML's [MultiLineString](https://github.com/prmr/JetUML/blob/v1.0/src/ca/mcgill/cs/stg/jetuml/framework/MultiLineString.java) class and assess the quality of its encapsulation.
 Is it possible to modify its state without going through its methods?

 ---
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a>

 Unless otherwise noted, the content of this repository is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.

-Copyright Martin P. Robillard 2019-2022
+Copyright Martin P. Robillard 2019-2024